YetAnotherGerrit/zammad-macros/README.md

 ## read-production.log.rb

-Run ./read-production.log.rb to parse your production.log and output a bash or zapi script.
+Run read-production.log.rb to parse your production.log and output a bash or zapi script.

 ```bash